-12-month admission or death rates and median time to admission or death were also greatly improved for Lenus service users in the RECEIVER cohort compared to the control.
+Median time to admission or death was greatly improved for Lenus service users in the RECEIVER cohort compared to the control.

 Let's look at what that means when considering how Lenus can transform the traditional COPD pathway.